We survey a vast geographic area, 48 Northern California counties, from Del Norte County in the far northwest to Inyo County in the far southeast.

 And we make special efforts to serve both larger and smaller nonprofit organizations, as well as those from both urban/suburban and rural counties:

-The survey will be especially useful to larger nonprofits because of extensive changes that the Internal Revenue Service has made to the annual Form 990 tax return.
+The survey is especially useful to larger nonprofits because of extensive information that the Internal Revenue Service requires on the annual Form 990 tax return.

 Since 2001 the IRS has encouraged charities to go through a set of steps to ensure that executive compensation is set appropriately.
 On the revised Form 990, the IRS has standardized reporting to make comparing salaries easier and requires charities to provide information about the process they use to set the salaries of employees who receive $150,000 or more in total compensation.